06 Jun 2024

 Saving the Silent Hero: Conserving a D-Day Mine Detector

-The 6 June 2024 marks the 80th anniversary since the D-Day operation, which set in motion the liberation of France from the Nazi occupiers and contributed immensely to the end of World War II.
+6 June 2024 marked the 80th anniversary since the D-Day operation, which set in motion the liberation of France from the Nazi occupiers and contributed immensely to the end of World War II.
 As we remember the sacrifice of the soldiers, tangible objects used on that day help us to connect to history in a more meaningful way.

 D-Day mine detector 2 (by Joshua Seymour).jpg